openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    helpers.TalliedFissionYieldHelper

-Methods common to OpenMC-specific implementations of :class:`TransportOperator` are stored in :class:`openmc_operator.OpenMCOperator`
+Methods common to OpenMC-specific implementations of :class:`DepletionOperator` are stored in :class:`openmc_operator.OpenMCOperator`

 .. autosummary::